openbmc/phosphor-power/phosphor-power-sequencer/docs/internal_design.md

 - PowerInterface
   - Abstract base class that defines the `org.openbmc.control.Power` D-Bus interface.
-  - The `state` property is set to power the system/chassis on or off.
-This contains the desired power state.
+  - The `state` property contains the desired power state of the system/chassis.
   - The `pgood` property contains the actual power state of the system/chassis.
 - SystemPowerInterface
   - Sub-class of PowerInterface that handles system level D-Bus methods and